pgorman/gsssg/README.md

-Gsssg is a very, very simple static site generator written in Go (golang).
+Gsssg is a very simple static site generator written in Go (golang).

 Gsssg treats the first argument as a path.
 It reads all the `.txt` files in that directory, and outputs `.html` files to the same path.
 It overwrites existing `.html` files with the same name.
 If the `-o` flag is given with the path to a directory, output will be sent there.
-Gsssg also produces a `contents.html` --- an alphabetized list of links to each `.html` file.
+Gsssg also produces a `contents.html`, an alphabetized list of links to each `.html` file.

 	$ gsssg /home/me/blog/
 	$ gsssg -g '*.md' -o /tmp /home/me/blog/